 When you are almost at the top of the climb, you'll enter a very dense, young pine forest for a short distance and then the trail will open back up to a singletrack on old forest service road.
 About 1/4 mile after coming out of the dense pine forest on what used to be a service road, the Cartecay Loop takes a sharp hairpin turn to the left.
-If you go straight, you go back to the parking lot to complete the River Loop
+If you go straight, you go back to the parking lot to complete the River Loop, don't do that.

 Once you make the hairpin turn to the left, there is an awesome section of twisty singletrack that is probably the most enjoyable section and your speed will be dictated by your skill level.
 Once you reach the service road, take a left down the hill and find your top speed, but avoid the big roots and the holes.